Two-week Vipassana Retreat for the Queer & Gender-fluid Community with Arinna Weisman, Ian Challis & others

 - REGISTER HERE (please click on the underlined words to take you to the registration form)

-- Pay for retreat using PayPal using the button to the right or send a check to the address below. (this link does not work on the Firefox internet browser)
+- Donate to retreat using PayPal using the button to the right or send a check to the address below.
+In the form there are suggested amounts and you are also able to chose an amount from above to add in yourself.

-The registration form must be filled out AND the Registration fee paid via PayPal or check for your registration to be processed.
+The registration form must be filled out AND the Registration donation made via PayPal or check for your registration to be processed.
 If you have not done both then you are not registered.

 Dhamma Dena, PO Box 183, Joshua Tree, CA 92252.

-Your Registration is not confirmed until we receive your deposit.
-The Registration fee is also non-refundable.
+Your Registration is not confirmed until we receive your donation.
+The Registration Donation is also non-refundable.

-Upon receipt of the deposit you will be sent a confirmation letter containing all the essential details about the retreat.
+Upon receipt of the donation you will be sent a confirmation letter containing all the essential details about the retreat.